yuehanwang17mcp/big-data-spring2018/week-08/08_intro-to-d3.md

 In order to work with D3, we have to serve the page your visualization is on to the web.
-To do so, open terminal, change directory to where you have saved the files, and start up a simple Python server using:
+To do so, open terminal, change directory to where you have saved the files (down to the folder called 'd3_part1_barcharts'), and start up a simple Python server using:

 ```python
 python -m http.server
 ```

-Navigate in a browser to **simple-bar-chart-completed.html**, and you can view the completed code for the first example.
+Remember that you can now access this file through the browser by typing **http://localhost:8000** into the browser bar.
+Then, navigate in the browser to **barchart-completed.html**, and you can view the completed code for the first example.
 We are going to start from scratch to show you how to draw SVG!